by Matt Slick

 - For a woman to prove rape, she must have four male witnesses.

-- There is no age limit for how young girl can vary a Muslim man.
+- There is no age limit for how young girl can mary a Muslim man.

 - Slavery is permitted.